-&lt;sup>2]4 The system description for each of the states participating in the programme is available on the programme's webpage,
+&lt;sup>246 The system description for each of the states participating in the programme is available on the programme's webpage, which will inform them about the control procedure to be followed for the certification of expenditure (name and contact details of the controller(s), timetable and deadlines, compulsory documents, etc.);

-- The national entity in charge of the controls then proceeds to assign the controller on Jems and attaches the designated controller to the beneficiaries whose expenditures he/she has to verify; - Partners submit their expenditure to the national control entity via Jems before the validation by the LP and inclusion in a project payment claim;
+- The controllers designated by the competent authority create their user account in Jems, the Programme's online monitoring tool; - After creating the account, the controller must contact the programme (support@interreg-euro-med.eu) and transmit his/her contact information (name, first name, email address used to create the account) to activate the profile; - The national entity in charge of the controls then proceeds to assign the controller on Jems and attaches the designated controller to the beneficiaries whose expenditures he/she has to verify; - Partners submit their expenditure to the national control entity via Jems before theLP review for inclusion in a project payment claim;

-Decentralised systems: National authorities are responsible for establishing a national control system and for informing beneficiaries of the procedure to be followed for the selection of their controller.
-Depending on the national rules, these can be internal (functionally independent department within the beneficiary structure) or external (auditors from independent institutions selected from the market).
-In some countries, beneficiaries have to select the controller from a preselected pool at national/regional level.
+Decentralised systems: National authorities are responsible for establishing a national control system and the national process, for the approbation of national controllers and for informing beneficiaries of the procedure to be followed for the selection of their controller.
+According to national rules, controllers can be internal (if these meet the abovementioned qualification and independency criteria) or external (auditors from independent private institutions, or natural persons selected according to procurement rules).
+In some countries, beneficiaries have to select the controller from a pre-selected pool at national/regional level.